Table of Contents

 The Nine FATF-Style Regional Bodies (FSRBs)

 The 9 FATF FSRBs are spread across the globe, each tackling a specific region to help its respective countries understand and implement FATF’s requirements.
 At present, there are over 200 countries and jurisdictions that belong to the FATF-Style Regional Bodies.
-Territories are eager to join the FSRBs in their area to avoid being added to the FATF’s High-Risk Country Monitoring graylist, or worse, the blacklist, which currently features Iran and North Korea, and possibly from February 2020, Pakistan.
+Territories are eager to join the FSRBs in their area to avoid being added to the FATF’s High-Risk Country Monitoring graylist, or worse, the blacklist, which currently features Iran and North Korea.

 |APG||Asia/Pacific Group on Money Laundering||Sydney||Australia|